 API-based systems reduce this burden.
 Since rates are pulled directly from the source, you won’t have to worry about maintaining spreadsheets, uploading files, or double-checking published updates.

-And while rate tables may seem like a "simpler" solution at first, the long-term costs — in terms of labor, risk, and inefficiency — can far exceed the initial convenience.
+And while rate tables may seem like a "simpler" solution at first, the long-term costs in labor, risk, and inefficiency can far exceed the initial convenience.

 Yes, tables can definitely speed things up.
 When it comes to sheer processing speed, table-based systems have the edge in some scenarios.